 It was only one step beyond that to go after the past alliance of liberals and the working class.
 No message has been more enthusiastically repeated on Fox News than “they hate us and think we’re stupid”.
 That message is neatly aligned with racism—they dress differently, they listen to different music, they’re not us—they’re the enemy.
 They stole your jobs.
 Cutting them down to size is at least as satisfying as actually getting a job.
 What’s more education is bad: It just turns your kids into people like them!

 Finally this all gets reinforced with fear.
 This is a very dangerous country.
 Blacks and foreigners are all out to get you.
 You need to know who your friends are.

 So discussions of divisiveness or “polarization of the electorate” are missing the point.
-Much of the left is if anything trying too hard to understand where they went wrong with the working class.
-The other side has been taught—intentionally and with all of Murdoch’s resources—to hate them and everything they stand for.
+While the left tries to figure out where they went wrong with the working class, Murdoch’s resources remain on-message, promoting hatred of “others” and everything they stand for.

 - The other major message promotes the oligarchs themselves.

 Job creators are god-like figures who dispense jobs as gifts.
 Growth, produced by them, is the miracle solution to all problems.
 You don’t need ideas or plans, just them.

 Government is corrupt and inept.
 Sometimes, as with the EPA, it is actively malicious.
 It makes laws that impinge on our freedoms.
 It wastes money with social welfare programs for ungrateful non-white cheats.
 Education is useless indoctrination.
 Even the police cannot be trusted to do their job—we need more good people with guns.
 And everything government does is financed with money stolen at our peril from the job creators.